 A Niagara Falls winter tradition is lighting up the night and brightening spirits!
-The iconic Winter Festival of Lights began delighting visitors on November 14, 2020 and runs until January 10, 2021.
+The iconic Winter Festival of Lights began delighting visitors on November 14, 2020.

 Canada’s largest free outdoor light festival, the Winter Festival of Lights features more than 3 million sparkling LED lights and displays along an 8km stretch of the Niagara Parkway, throughout Dufferin Islands and Queen Victoria Park.